ken-morel/ken-morel/README.md

 - 👋 Hi, I’m @ken-morel
-- 👀 I’m interested in python
+- 👀 I’m interested in python, html/css/javascript, node js
-- 🌱 I’m currently learning pygame
+- 🌱 I’m currently learning SySciter
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...